Estimating the strength of Lorentzian distribution in non-commutative geometry by solar system tests: Parameter constraints given by the solar system tests

 The precession angle for one century is

-It is worth noticing that in above formula, the precession angle $\Delta_{\mathrm{c}}$ is measured in arcseconds $''$, the semimajor axis $R$ is measured in astronomical units AU (1AU=149597870700 m), the period $T$ is measured in sidereal years (1~yr=365.256 days), and the non-commutative geometry parameter $a$ is measured in meters m.
-For Mercury, its semimajor axis is $R=0.38709893$ AU, its orbital eccentricity is $e=0.20563069$ and its orbit period is $T=87.969$ days~\cite{nasadata}.
-And Mercury's precession was measured as $\Delta_{\mathrm{c}}=\left(42.979\pm0.003\right)''\mathrm{Century}^{-1}$~\cite{Mercury}.
+It is worth noticing that in above formula, the precession angle $\Delta_{\mathrm{c}}$ is measured in arcseconds $''$, the semi-major axis $R$ is measured in astronomical units AU (1AU=149597870700 m), the period $T$ is measured in sidereal years (1~yr=365.256 days), and the non-commutative parameter $a$ is measured in meters m.
+For Mercury, its semi-major axis, orbital eccentricity, and orbit period are $R=0.38709893$ AU, $e=0.20563069$ annd $T=87.969$ days respectively~\cite{nasadata}.
+Regarding the experimental tests of gravitational theory within the solar system, it is worth mentioning E.V.
+Pitjeva, A. Fienga, and L. Iorio.
+In recent years, each of their teams has conducted a considerable amount of valuable work on this subject~\cite{exp1,exp2,exp3,exp4,exp5,exp6,exp7,exp8,exp9,exp10,exp11}.
+In this paper, we just take the data from~\cite{Mercury} as an example to estimate the upper limit of $\Theta$.
+Mercury's precession was reported as $\Delta_{\mathrm{c}}=\left(42.979\pm0.003\right)''\mathrm{Century}^{-1}$~\cite{Mercury}.
 It gives this following constraint

 It is clear that according to Eq.~\ref{eq2_9}, $a$ must be positive, but we still keep the negative result to provide a reference for the possible theoretical study in the future.
 With relation $a=\frac{8\sqrt{\Theta}}{\sqrt{\pi}}$, the constraint of $\Theta$ is